SeanNobel/speech-decoding/README.md

 - [x] w2v2 expects audio sampled @ 16 kHz

-- [ ] I may happen that on batch more than one segment.
+- [ ] It may happen that one batch has more than one segment.
 This shouldn't break CLIPLoss completely, but it has to deal with it somehow.
+- [x] `--wandb` tells the `train.py` to log progress to wandb.
+- [x] `--from_scratch` tells `dataset.py` to pre-process EEG and audio again.
+- [x] Done for Brennan2018, but should be REVISITED.
+Upsample embeddings to 120 Hz (instead of ~50 Hz now).
+FIX: resample exactly to 120 Hz (not 119)
+- [ ] Use embeddings at the output of the last 4 transformer blocks instead of the feature extractor.
+- [ ] Subject selection based on comprehension score in Brennan2018.

 ## Dataset